jamesec/jamesec.github.io/o/search_engines.md

 - Privacy-focused.
 Relies on Bing results but promises to never track or profile you.

 `Updated: Apr 25, 2026`
-Since DuckDuckGo is in the “[De-listed search engines](https://12bytes.org/alternative-search-engines-that-are-more-respectful-of-your-privacy/#mcetoc_1hejrngg04fh),” I’ll remove it from my recommended list.
+Since DuckDuckGo is in the “[De-listed search engines](https://12bytes.org/alternative-search-engines-that-are-more-respectful-of-your-privacy/#mcetoc_1hejrngg04fh),” I removed it from my recommended list.

 <img src="https://www.ecosia.org/static/icons/apple-touch-icon.png" width="32" height="32"> Ecosia
 - May plant trees for clicking ads.
 Relies on Bing and Google.
 Sends tracking data to Microsoft and Google.